creativice/graph-aquasec/docs/jupiterone.md

 ## Aqua Security + JupiterOne Integration Benefits

-- Visualize Aqua Security accounts, groups, users, and API keys in the JupiterOne graph.
+- Visualize Aqua Security accounts, groups, users, detections, and API keys in the JupiterOne graph.
 - Map Aqua Security users to employees in your JupiterOne account.
 - Monitor changes to Aqua Security users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches account, group, API key, and user data from Aqua Security to update the graph.
+- JupiterOne periodically fetches account, group, API key, detection, and user data from Aqua Security to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage